Annu2262/Annu2262/README.md

 ## 🎨 Hobbies / Interests

-- 📚 **Reading Self-Help Books**: Interested in personal growth and development.
+- 🏅 **Sports**: Enjoys participating in and following various sports activities.
 - 🌐 **Tech Blogs**: Always on the lookout for the latest trends and innovations in tech.
 - 🧘 **Spirituality**: Engaged in exploring spiritual practices and beliefs.
 - 🍳 **Cooking**: Enjoys experimenting with new recipes and cuisines.